-With a presence dating back more than a century, backed up by a brand reputation for quality products, Bosch is very much in the fast lane of South Africa’s automotive supply chain industry
+With a presence dating back more than a century, backed up by a brand reputation for quality products, Robert Bosch is very much in the fast lane of the automotive supply chain industry in South Africa.

 South Africa’s automotive supply chain industry must be one of the most exciting and at the same time challenging spaces to be involved in,” muses Frank du Plessis, Regional President ED SA for Bosch.
 “Very few other countries face the challenges and opportunities that we do.”